middlebury/middmedia/README.txt

 =================================

-What is MiddTube?
+What is MiddMedia?
 ------------------
-MiddTube is a audio/video upload and management tool that works in parallel with a Flash Media Server (FMS) to deliver user-created videos.
+MiddMedia is a audio/video upload and management tool that works in parallel with a Flash Media Server (FMS) to deliver user-created videos.